-In the case non-vanishing flux threading a ring of SU$(N\! >\!2)$ symmetric fermions, the ground-states of the Hubbard Hamiltonian~\eqref{eq:Ham} belonging to a given $|X|$, is $N-1$-fold degenerate coming from the $N-1$ spin quantum numbers.
+In the case non-vanishing flux threading a ring of SU$(N\! >\!2)$ symmetric fermions, the ground-states of the Hubbard Hamiltonian~\eqref{eq:Ham} belonging to a given $|X|$, is $N \! -\!
+1$-fold degenerate coming from the $N\! -\!
+1$ sets of spin quantum numbers.
 This degeneracy holds for the inner fractionalized parabolas.
-As a consequence of its one-to-one correspondence with the Hubbard model, these degeneracies are manifested in the Heisenberg model, in addition to the two-fold degeneracy mentioned previously for both parabolas with equal value for $|X|$.
-In order for this extra degeneracy to be resolved, we make certain coefficients of the wave function in the Heisenberg basis vanish by according superpositions of the degenerate states.
+As a consequence of its one-to-one correspondence with the Hubbard model, these degeneracies are manifested in the Heisenberg model, in addition to the two-fold degeneracy mentioned previously for both parabolas with equal values for $|X|$.
+In order for this extra degeneracy to be resolved, we make certain coefficients of the wavefunction in the Heisenberg basis vanish by according superpositions of the degenerate states.
 This has been motivated by former observations in SU(2) (see discussion above). \\

-To get a better idea of the method, we emphasize here on the case of 3 particles in SU(3).
+To get a better idea of how this is done explicitly, here we exemplify on the case of 3 particles in SU(3).
 There are only two possible values for $|X|$ in this case and each parabola is two-fold degenerate in the Hubbard model.
 The degeneracy of the Heisenberg model is hence 4-fold.
-So, the distinct states have to be selected from a remaining two-fold degeneracy.
+So, the distinct states have to be selected from a remaining two-fold degeneracy of the operator $P_{i,i+1}$.
 The zeroth parabola is in the singlet state of SU(3) that belongs to $C_1=0$ for which every component of the wavefunction is non-zero.
 Both two-fold degenerate inner parabolas have $C_1=3$ and correspond in one case to the positive or negative permutation of the species number only; in the second degenerate case they correspond to configurations $\{\ket{021},\ket{102}\}$ and $\{\ket{120},\ket{201}\}$ as the only non-zero component.
 These are the states $\{\ket{\psi_1},\ket{\psi_2}\}$ that are to be superposed by formula \eqref{eq:leftright}.
-The direct way to obtain the corresponding state of the Heisenberg model is via the Bethe ansatz wave function for the same spin quantum numbers of the fractionalization for the Hubbard model.
-The degeneracies amount to be $2(N-1)$-fold for the SU($N$) Heisenberg model.
+The direct way to obtain the corresponding state of the Heisenberg model is via the Bethe ansatz wavefunction for the same spin quantum numbers of the Hubbard model.
+The degeneracies amount to $2(N-1)$-fold for the SU($N$) Heisenberg model.
 These are distinguished by the eigenstates of the permutation operator $P_{j,j+1}$ up to a remaining $(N-1)$-fold degeneracy.